hhoke/blog/IT_diaries_gradual.md

 We're supposed to be Adults.
 Professionals, even.

 If you make a habit of taking drastic action without alerting the users, at some point someone is going to wake up, try to run their usual workflow, and find that everything has broken.
-They will have no plan, and may not even know what broke, because you didn't tell them.
+They will have no plan, and may not even know what broke, and may waste hours debugging.
 They will experience all those negative emotions I experienced when youtube locked me out.
 They may miss important deadlines or fail to close key clients.
 They will hate and mistrust you for a long time, possibly for life.
+If this happens chronically, they may develop learned helplessness, settle into a listless and unproductive state, or get in the habit of blaming IT for slowdowns.
 In short, the costs and consequences of not communicating are so great that they make communication the cheaper long-term option, despite its difficulty.

 This is not to say that communication is easy.